taikedz/DepPak/README.md

 * Simple specification of file
 * Standalone commandline utility as single binary with no runtime dependencies
-* Available as linkable library for Zig and C
+* Available as a library to integrate in other applications
-* Compatibility priority order Linux, BSD, Windows, Mac
+* If it becomes relevant, compatibility priority order is Linux, BSD, Windows, Mac
 * Weak copyleft.
 Tar-Sync itself belongs to the community; but can be integrated in proprietary applications.

 ## License

 Lesser GPL, 3.0

-This means you can link against it in a proprietary system without affecting the license of your own project.
+This means you can link-against/embed it in a proprietary system without affecting the license of your own project.

 If you do distribute a modified version of tar-sync itself however, you must release the modified source of your tar-sync copy to whomever should ask.
-This is limited to tar-sync code, and does not apply to any code that calls it.
+This is limited to tar-sync code, and does not apply to any code that calls it or software that embeds it.